 (A family of four ticket must include at least one child.)

 The audience will get to sample some of the most beloved and popular orchestral works by famous composers in an informal setting, perfect for those who might be new to classical music or might want to introduce someone else to it.
 These works will highlight the features and possibilities of each instrument and are sure to inspire those thinking of learning to play, both young and old.

-Emily McKnight is a Sydney based actor who is passionate about music, education and children’s entertainment.
+Emily McKnight is a Sydney based actor, musician and children’s entertainer.

 After completing a Bachelor of Creative Arts and English at Macquarie University, she studied acting at the Actors Centre Australia, which she completed in 2015.

 Emily regularly appears in the children’s television show Jay’s Jungle on channel 7Two.
 As well as working with KPO on the Kids’ Proms performances, Emily is currently writing and presenting children’s classical music shows for the Acacia Quartet and presenting children’s activities at Sydney Symphony family concerts.
 In 2017 she toured with the performance-based education group Poetry In Action, travelling to schools across Australia, New Zealand and Hong Kong, performing works based around poetry and speeches.
 Emily regularly works with theatre companies around Sydney.

 Peter Ellis is a native of Halifax, UK and read Music at the University of Birmingham, studying violin, organ and conducting.
 He was Music Director of the Birmingham University Chamber Choir and also a member of the renowned City of Birmingham Symphony Chorus, performing at the BBC Proms, on BBC Radio and Channel 4 television and on the Gramophone award winning EMI recording of Syzmanowski’s King Roger.